kevinkh89/technical-writing/muitable-crypto-rates/README.md

 });
 ```

-visit the `localhost:4000` you should see a list of crypto currencies
+visit the `localhost:4000` you should see a list of cryptocurrencies

 ![list of currencies](./assets/localhost_4000_api.png)
-(I am using the `json-viewer` extension.this is the [link](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) you can download the extension from webstore.)
+(I am using the `json-viewer` extension. this is the [link](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) you can download the extension from webstore.)

-now we have all we need on server side.your `server.js` code should look like this:
+now we have all we need on the server-side. your `server.js` code should look like this:

 ```js
 require('dotenv').config();